 Water Storage Reservoir Info

-Provided below is additional information and FAQs related to the underground water storage reservoir, currently under construction on the east side of Tom Darlington Drive, just north of Leisure Lane.
+Provided below is a project update, overview, and FAQs related to the underground water storage reservoir, currently under construction on the east side of Tom Darlington Drive, just north of Leisure Lane.

 Underground Water Storage Reservoir Renderings